 “See?
 I told you the tombs around here were haunted… I think it’s better if we move on… I wanted to see the Sphinx,” suggested David.

 “I don’t know what it was, David, but I was really getting hypnotized by it…”

 “Whatever it was, I think we better leave it where it is.”

 “I know…,” said sadly Kate and passed the bottle to David.
 “Let’s go see the Sphinx.”

 This time they didn’t get lost, but neither found the Sphinx.

-It wasn’t Kate’s idea to get closer, but as David decided to approach, she followed.
+It wasn’t Kate’s idea to get closer this time, but as David decided to approach, she followed.

-“I have never thought that the pyramids were so tall,” Kate called on David as she looked up.
+“I have never thought that the pyramids were so tall,” Kate called at David as she looked up.